senapk/tko/README.md

-# TEJO - Test Engine for Judge Operations
+# tko - Test Engine for Judge Operations

 Configure the environment variables in the .env file